jeanamarante/blitter/README.md

 ### Description

-blitter is a task that generates sprite sheets for websites.
-The goals for blitter are to:

-* Reduce the amount of HTTP/HTTPS requests for images.
-* Provide an easier way to work with sprites by not having to deal with CSS backgrounds.
+blitter is a task that helps reduce the amount of HTTP requests for images in websites, and provide an easier way to work with images by not having to deal with CSS backgrounds.

 &nbsp;